slds-lmu/latex-math/README.md

 [![render-preview](https://github.com/slds-lmu/latex-math/actions/workflows/render-preview.yaml/badge.svg)](https://github.com/slds-lmu/latex-math/actions/workflows/render-preview.yaml)
 <!-- badges: end -->

-The notation and shortcuts used in latex-files of lectures, papers, ... of the Working Group Computational Statistics is defined and maintained in this repository.
+The notation and shortcuts used in latex-files of lectures, papers, ... of the Chair of Statistical Learning and Data Science is defined and maintained in this repository.
 Notation & shortcuts are split into multiple files depending on subject and can be integrated as needed.

 + `basic-math`: basic mathematical notation such as mathematical spaces, sums & products, linear algebra, basic probability and statistics